0xsamuel-eth/color_flipper/README.md

 # Color Flipper Project

-HTML site with a button to "flip" background color (simple or hex) and display the current color
+A "color-flipper" that changes the page background when a button is clicked and updates text to indicate the color name and hex tag